 Do the unemployment rates among workers of different ages reflect individual employment experiences, education, or marketable skills and competencies?
-The employment rate among people aged 55 and older in Idaho (34.6%) is slightly lower than in the country as a whole.
+The employment rate among people aged 55 and older in Utah (38.5%) is higher than in the country as a whole.

-The map below indicates that Idaho has relatively low unemployment rates and relatively low percentages of people aged 55 and older.
+The map below indicates that Utah has low unemployment rates and low percentages of people aged 55 and older.

-Key: Population Age 55+ 25% + 23 - 24.9% 21 - 22.9% <21%
+Key: Population Age 55+ 25% + 23 - 24.9% 21 - 22.9%